 What's A Typical Day?

-Wondering what your days will look like when you are doing your DTS?
+Wondering what your DTS schedule will look like?
 A typical day is full of opportunities to learn and grow, but also leaves time to hangout with friends.
-Here is a glimpse of what a day will look like:
+Here is a glimpse of what your day-to-day will look like during the lecture phase:

 First thing in the morning, we get up and get ready for the day, eating breakfast and getting our coffee fix.